Project Euler Problem 21 Statement

 220, 284, 1184, 1210, 2620, 2924, 5020, 5564, 6232, 6368, 10744, 10856

 Well, for 10000 we can easily calculate pairs because both pairs of an amicable set are well below 10000.
 But what if we want amicable numbers below 5200?
-Most programs listed in the forum would fail to provide a correct answer because 5020 can only be found if its complement 5564 is also found and 5200 isn’t deep enough to find both.
+Most programs listed in the Project Euler forum would fail to give a correct answer because 5020 can only be found if its complement 5564 is also found and a search limit of 5200 isn’t deep enough to find both.

 A better method

-To prevent this potential problem, we calculate sums of proper divisors for integers beyond the intended search limit to make sure we collect all the amicable numbers for a correct sum.
-A suitable limit would be one which includes a pair that both numbers exceed our limit.
+To prevent this potential problem, we calculate sums of proper divisors for integers beyond the intended search limit to make sure we collect all the amicable numbers for a correct answer.
+An amicable pair that exceed our search limit is considered suitable.

 By finding a fast way to sieve the sum of proper divisors we both solve this problem and the somewhat more challenging HackerRank version.